lse-ds105/ds105a-project-chadgpt/docs/index.md

 (can start elaborating on this once cfm this is the structure we want)
 ### 📖Part 1
 <span style="color:black;">[</span>
-- We started off with r/recipe, where we used reddit api to get the data that we wantr
+- We started off with r/recipe, where we used reddit api to get the data that we wanted
 - Cleaned the data (such as filtering out non english...changing data type...)
 <span style="color:black;">]</span>